-These burgers are vegan, gluten free, and super easy to make in your food processor.
-I hate standing over the stove frying burgers so I almost always bake them instead, and haven’t broken that habit here.
+These quinoa black bean burgers are vegan, gluten free, and super easy to make in your food processor.
+I dislike standing over the stove frying burgers so I almost always bake them instead, and haven’t broken that habit here.
 Baking them frees up your time to prep toppings or relax as the oven does the work for you.
-In this case we bought buns, but I usually make these spelt buns if it’s a weekend.

 Vegan Black Bean Quinoa Burgers

 - 300 grams black beans cooked or canned, rinsed well